QuantEcon/lecture-jax/lectures/newtons_method.md

 ## Overview

-Continuing from the the [Newton's Method lecutre](https://python.quantecon.org/newton_method.html), we are going to solve the multidimensional problem with `Jax`.
+Continuing from the [Newton's Method lecture](https://python.quantecon.org/newton_method.html), we are going to solve the multidimensional problem with `Jax`.
 More information about Jax can be found [here](https://python-programming.quantecon.org/jax_intro.html).

 We use the following imports in this lecture